nus-cs2113-AY2324S1/ip/docs/README.md

 e.g. "todo description" means to start with keyword todo and follows by the content

-Both capital letter and small letter are acceptable.
+Both `capital letter` and `small letter` are acceptable.
 But consecutive white space will be eliminated automatically.

 ### Feature-XYZ

 Description of the feature.

-## Usage
+## Command Type

-### `Keyword` - Describe action
+### `Todo` - Adding a todo command

-Describe the action and its outcome.
+A todo tasks is a general task that doesn't need any time requirement.

+Format: todo Descrption

-Example of usage:
+Example of usage: todo read book

 `keyword (optional arguments)`